 - Lack of a belief system

 Jared Mason Diamond, Pulitzer Prize-winning American Geographer & Historian.
 Check out, Guns, Germs, And Steel: The Fates of Human Societies via Ready Squirrel’s Amazon affiliate link.
 (I get money for beans and bullets if you purchase from this link.)

-Self-reliance during societal collapse depends on personal abilities like critical thinking to prepare and plan for sustainable emergency food, water, and shelter in the event of a major conflagration such as a societal collapse or a long-term national emergency.
+Surviving a societal collapse depends on personal abilities like critical thinking to prepare and plan for sustainable emergency food, water, and shelter in the event of a major conflagration such as a societal collapse or a long-term national emergency.

 The necessities of life: food, water, and shelter should be set up to run without outside supplies or assistance when possible.

 I know easier said than done.
 Do the best you can to prepare for survival with the resources you have.Scott, Ready Squirrel